pitt-crc/user-manual/docs/applications/cuda-q.md

 You can also install and use your own singularity image for the Jupyter session as described above.
 The pre-installed image on the cluster already contains all the standard packages and modules needed for standard application development in CUDA-Q such as numpy, scipy, cupy, matplotlib, et cetera.

-### Terminal Access
+### Interactive Bash Mode

-In order to configure your environment for CUDA-Q, first make sure to allocate and login to a GPU node, either through an interactive session as shown below or inside a Slurm job script.
+In order to configure CUDA-Q, first make sure to allocate and login to a GPU node, either through an interactive session as shown below or inside a Slurm job script.

  #for example, ```crc-interactive -g```